Vawkavysk: Sites of interest

 The Vawkavysk archaeological complex includes three hills: "the Swedish mountain", Zamchishche, and Muravelnik.
 "The Swedish mountain" is located in a southeast suburb of modern Vawkavysk.
-There is a legend that during The Deluge, "the Swedish mountain" was created by Swedish soldiers above the tomb of their commander.
-It is the highest point of associated hills in Vawkavysk.

 The archaeological study of Vawkavysk begun in 1925 by the director of the Grodno Museum of History-Archaeology, Jozef Jodkowski, who was the author of several history books about the area as well as travel guides on Grodno and the vicinity, which were popular in the Second Polish Republic.

 Other local sights include the Roman Catholic Church of St. Wenceslas (1846–1848) and the Peter Bagration Museum.

-International relations

-List of Vawkavysk's twin towns and other forms of city cooperation and friendship: